yesnoruly/parcel-start/README.md

 ``git clone https://github.com/Karvacky-Roma/Gulp-start-template.git``

-After cloning, open a terminal at the folder address, to install all the necessary modules, write the command ``npm i``.
+After cloning, open a terminal at the folder address, to install all the necessary modules, write the command ``npm i``(it can take some time).

 To start build write the command ``gulp``